Making sense of the SEN Code of Practice

 - Keep a record of all the meetings and actions taken.
 Write down any questions you may have, and make sure you understand what is discussed.

 - Bring a ‘named person’ with you if you would like extra support.
 This person could be a friend, relative, or professional.
-Your Local Education Authority has a list of volunteers who have been trained as named persons.
+Your Local Authority may have a list of volunteers who have been trained as named persons.